 The behind-the-panel Vue relies upon a CT-based transmitter to send data through Wi-Fi to cloud services.
 Interestingly, this device may be used even in the so-called ZigBee markets described below.
 Consequently, we consider this hardware configuration to be “universal.”
 It is also a great choice for those who wish to avoid working through a utility to gain data access.
 That said, like all other analog solutions described here (in Method #2), it does require installation behind the breaker panel.

 The illustration below depicts this installation.
 Although Emporia provides detailed instructions for homeowners to complete their own installation, many users opt to use qualified electricians.

 Plugged into a Wall Socket

-In the near future, to meet the needs of certain markets, Emporia will offer a second solution.
-Where utilities allow ZigBee wireless AMI connectivity, Emporia will provide hardware to pass utility data through Wi-Fi to cloud services.
+To meet the needs of certain markets, Emporia offers a second solution.
+Where utilities allow ZigBee wireless AMI connectivity, Emporia provides hardware to pass utility data through Wi-Fi to cloud services.
 By our best estimation, this option works for somewhere between 20 and 40 million consumers in the US.
 Depicted below, this solution delivers relative ease of physical installation, but does require interfacing with the utility for on-boarding.
 It also delivers less granular data than CT-based “universal” hardware.

 Benefit to Consumers

-With the addition of a Vue Expansion Module, this ability extends to monitoring major appliances.
+With the addition of 50A sensors, this ability extends to monitoring major appliances.
 No other system provides this degree of flexibility and value to consumers — particularly with our breakthrough pricing!
 All in the interest of protecting consumer assets, saving consumers money, and helping them reduce carbon output.

 The Emporia App

 As stated, hardware only represents one part of the Vue platform.
 In fact, following installation and on-boarding, most consumers will interact only rarely with the hardware.
 Rather, the Emporia app provides the true welcome interface to the Vue platform.

 If You Still Need to Buy a Vue…